DbSyncKit/DbSyncKit/README.md

 ### Contribution Guidelines

-Contributions to the Sync.Core, Sync.DB, and Sync.MSSQL packages are welcome!
+Contributions to the DbSyncKit.Core, DbSyncKit.DB, and DbSyncKit.MSSQL packages are welcome!
 To contribute, follow these steps:

 1. **Fork the Repository:**
    Fork the repository to your GitHub account.